woocommerce/google-listings-and-ads/readme.txt

 == Changelog ==

+= 2.4.8 - 2023-06-08 =
+* Fix - Prefix Psr\Http\Message package to prevent conflicts with other plugins.

 = 2.4.7 - 2023-06-07 =
 * Fix - Adapt the `is_virtual` property value for Product Bundles to avoid applying incorrect shipping rates in products synchronization.
 * Update - Google API Client Services package to v0.302.